polkadot-developers/polkadot-docs/develop/toolkit/interoperability/asset-transfer-api/index.md

 The Asset Transfer API is a library designed to streamline asset transfers for Polkadot SDK-based chains, offering methods for both cross-chain and local transactions.

+## What Can I Do with the Asset Transfer API?

+- Facilitate cross-chain transfers to and from the relay chain, system chains, and parachains
+- Facilitate local asset transfers
+- Initiate liquid pool asset transfers in Asset Hub
+- Claim trapped assets
+- Retrieve fee information

 ## In This Section

 :::INSERT_IN_THIS_SECTION:::